Mighty683/straz-pozarna/README.md

 then run:
 `npm start`

 New browser windows should appear.
-If it doesn't happen simply get to `http://localhost:3000`
+If it doesn't happen simply go to `http://localhost:3000`

 Example JSON required by application:
 ```json